 A Coal Hod or Pellet Bucket

 A bucket is a great option for quickly refilling your pellet stove.
 There are many options that will not only fit the needs of pellet storage but will double as a nice decorative object.
+You can keep this next to your stove and full so that you don’t have to run back to your stash to refill the stove.
+If you get a large bucket, make sure it has good handles.
+You’ll be surprised how heavy a bucket of pellets can be to pick up and pour.

 If you’re looking for a storage option that won’t be an eyesore, a planter is a great option.
 There are so many different styles to choose from and you can find planters in all shapes, sizes, and colors.